Home > Point in Time

 Historically, as the PIT survey is being completed, specific locations in the County are open for homeless individuals to walk in and receive a hot cup of coffee and a snack, fill out surveys, be linked to community services (representatives from various community agencies are at each location) and also receive “incentives” such as a free blanket, coat, gloves, etc. as a “thank you.”

-Men comprise the majority of homeless adults without children at 74%, while women represent 80% of adults in households with children.
-Children comprise 27% of the total homeless population.
-18% (80 households) were “Chronically Homeless.”
+Men comprise the majority of homeless adults at 58%, while women represent 41% of adults.
+Children comprise 29% of the total homeless population.

 households were completely unsheltered (living in streets)